In 2014 The Alabama State Legislature passed a law allowing, in certain situations, a criminal charge on a person's record to be removed.

 - the defendant was found not guilty of the charge

-- the charge was dismissed without prejudice more than two years ago, has not been refiled, and the defendant has not been convicted of any other felony or misdemeanor crime, any violation, or any traffic violation, excluding minor traffic violations, during the previous two years
+- the charge was dismissed without prejudice more than one year ago, has not been refiled, and the defendant has not been convicted of any other felony or misdemeanor crime, any violation, or any traffic violation, excluding minor traffic violations, during the previous two years

 A non-violent felony charge may be expunged if:

 - if the charge was dismissed with prejudice